This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - ATAS

-ATAS means Academic Technology Approval Scheme.
-It is a mandatory security clearance certificate for certain postgraduate courses.
+The Academic Technology Approval Scheme or ATAS is a mandatory security clearance certificate for certain postgraduate courses.

 If you do require an ATAS certificate, you can apply for it using a free online service.
 There are some important things to know about ATAS: